cosmos/ledger-cosmos/README.md

 # ledger-cosmos
 [![CircleCI](https://circleci.com/gh/cosmos/ledger-cosmos/tree/master.svg?style=svg)](https://circleci.com/gh/cosmos/ledger-cosmos/tree/master)

-This is a prototype of the ledger app for cosmos-sdk.
-It is work in progress subject to further modifications and testing.
+This is a prototype of the Ledger Nano S app for Tendermint/Cosmos.

+It is work in progress and subject to further modifications and testing.

-WARNING: DO NOT USE THIS APP IN A LEDGER WITH FUNDS.
+**WARNING: DO NOT USE THIS APP IN A LEDGER WITH REAL FUNDS.**

+This repo includes:

+- Ledger Nano S app
+- C++ unit tests
+- Golang client test

+# Demo firmware

+Continuous integration generates a demo.zip.
+This includes firmware plus a shell script that installs the firmware.

+**WARNING**: Remember to use this ONLY in a ledger without fund and only for test purposes.

 # Get source
 Apart from cloning, be sure you get all the submodules, by calling: